Lastaapps/ctu-bi-pjp/README.md

 - `samples` - directory with samples describing syntax
 - `mila` - wrapper script for your compiler

-Compilation tests (not correct output tests) are implemented using `ctest` and defined in `CMakeLists.txt`.
+Compilation tests and correct output tests for sample files are implemented using `ctest` and defined in `CMakeLists.txt`.

 ## Literature